golflimaechoecho/ilt-practitioner-exercise-guides/labs/lab-09.2-Using-augeas/README.md

 ### Write a class to manage Kerberos

-You have already created a kerberos class, you will be modifying it now.
+You have already created a kerberos module, you will be modifying it now.

 1. Add a new `augeas` resource type to your class.